29th September 2017. By Edward Stratmann.

 It's an exciting time to be a PSG fan, as the club spare no expense in equipping themselves for a first ever Champions League triumph their ultimate goal as well as readying to wrestle the French top-flight title back from their Monegasque rivals.

 But amid all the hysteria and disbelieving eye rubbing, spare a thought for Julian Draxler.
-The German winger arrived at the Parc des Princes just eight months ago a €35 million January signing from Wolfsburg and impressed greatly in his half-season with the club, s
+The German winger arrived at the Parc des Princes just eight months ago a €35 million January signing from Wolfsburg and impressed greatly in his half-season with the club, scoring 10 goals in 25 appearances.

 - Posted: September 11, 2017Categories: West Ham UnitedRead more »